Healthspan vs Lifespan After 45: Living Better Longer

 How to Measure Your Healthspan

 Unlike lifespan, which has a clear endpoint, healthspan is a continuum.
-However, we can track several key biomarkers to get a good estimate of how well we are aging biologically compared to our chronological age.
+However, we can track several key biomarkers to get a good estimate of how well we are aging — that is, our biological age — compared to our chronological age.

-- Biological Age Tests: These tests (often using blood or saliva) analyze epigenetic markers on your DNA to estimate your biological age.
-A biological age that is lower than your chronological age suggests you are on a good trajectory for a long healthspan.
+• Biological Age Tests: These tests (often using blood or saliva) analyze epigenetic markers on your DNA to estimate your biological age.
+A biological age that is lower than your chronological age is one signal researchers look at, though these tests are still evolving.

-- Functional Strength: Simple tests like grip strength, walking speed, and the ability to get up from the floor without using your hands are powerful predictors of future health and mortality.
+• Functional Strength: Simple tests like grip strength, walking speed, and the ability to get up from the floor without using your hands are markers that researchers associate with health outcomes.

 Actionable Step: